 Mobile Network Operators (MNOs) concern: permanent roaming

-Aside from the loss of their high profitable monopolistic business model, MNOs are concerned about the misuse of RLaH by consumers & companies as there is the risk of people buying SIM cards from countries with lower price plans and using them permanently in their more-expensive regions, or devices staying permanently abroad with their domestic subscription.
+Aside from the loss of their highly profitable monopolistic business model, MNOs are concerned about the misuse of RLaH by consumers & companies as there is the risk of people buying SIM cards from countries with lower price plans and using them permanently in their more-expensive regions, or devices staying permanently abroad with their domestic subscription.
 This would distort the RLaH system: operators offering lower prices would raise their domestic rates for compensating potential losses, thus causing a negative impact on consumers.

 For preventing that, the European Commission set up a Fair Use Policy.
 The problem for MNOs is that it is quite soft and user friendly: if the user spends more time abroad than at home or uses the service more abroad than at home over the period of four months, then the operator can ask the user to clarify the situation within 14 days.
-Only after this period, and if the user does not change it’s behaviour, the operator can start applying a small charge (according to the European Commission caps) for the roaming consumption.
+Only after this period, and if the user does not change the behaviour, the operator can start applying a small charge (according to the European Commission caps) for the roaming consumption.

 Because of that, MNO’s will have to invest resources on monitoring consumer behaviour in order to prosecute and minimise abuse and fraud.

-Mobile Virtual Network Operators (MVNOs) concern: wholesale price caps are still too high, smaller operators will suffer and data prices likely to increase for consumers using prepaid offers or unlimited bundles
+Mobile Virtual Network Operators (MVNOs) concern: wholesale price caps are still too high, smaller operators will suffer and data prices likely to increase for consumers using prepaid offers or unlimited bundles.

 On the flip side of the coin, MVNOs are concerned by the price caps: “[…] despite repeated calls to go lower from the European Parliament, data caps are set at a level which is still too high.
 This will not only strongly affect competition but lead to higher overall prices for the Europeans.”